suchipi/hex-engine/packages/website/docs/api-2d.md

 > Available since version: 0.2.0

-`rotate(radians: number): Point`
+`rotate(radians: number): Vector`

-Create a new Point equivalent to this one but rotated by the specified amount (in radians), clockwise.
+Create a new Vector equivalent to this one but rotated by the specified amount (in radians), clockwise.

 ##### rotateMutate